daveschudel/Fedora-KDE/README.md

 * Scrolling to Unlimited

 Set your new profile to the default profile.
 Then I disable all of toolbars under the Konsole Settings menu and hide the Menubar.
-Make sure you exit the Konsole session or it won't save your profile properly.
+Make sure you exit the Konsole session or it may not save your profile properly.
 <br><br>

 <a name="dolphin"></a>